zisikons/deep-rl/README.md

 - Course [webpage](http://www.da.inf.ethz.ch/teaching/2020/DeepLearning/)

 ## Project Description
-The objective of this project is to develop a Deep Reinforcement Learning algorithm based on Deep Deterministic Policy Gradient (DDPG) that emphasizes on safety.
-More specifically, the goal is to modify the potentially unsafe DDPG-based agent's action in order to make it safe.
-This is done by projecting the agent's action on an a safe subspace space using a QP Solver.
+The objective of this project is to develop a safe variation of the Deep Deterministic Policy Gradient (DDPG).
+More specifically, the goal is to modify the potentially unsafe DDPG-based agent's action via projecting it on a safe subspace space using a QP Solver.
 More details can be found in [1].
 This project relies heavily on the [OpenAI’s Multi-Agent Particle Environments](https://github.com/openai/multiagent-particle-envs) [2], which is the simulator used to train and evaluate the agents.

 ## Installation
 To install and execute the project's source code follow the steps in the following snippet: